ShroXd/blog-next/pages/blogs/binary-search-tree.md

 The most straightforward way is using the _unordered linked list_.
 Each node has three fields: key, value, and the pointer to the next node.
 The _get_ is straightforward; just traversal the linked list and find the given key.
 But the problem is, in the worst case of the _get_ method, we need to traverse the entire list, and it requires $\sim n$ comparisons.
 On average, it requires $\sim n/2$ comparisons.
 Similarly, we need to check if the given key exists in the linked list when the client adds a new element; that said, the comparisons for this process will be $\sim n$.

 Another opposite way is to use the _ordered array_.
 It's straightforward to search for a given key in an ordered array.
 Just traverse it!
 Going further, since it's an ordered array, we can use the __binary search__ to decrease time complexity.
 It can make both the average and worst-case number of comparison $\sim \lg{n}$.
-But this is an array after all; in other words, when inserting a new element, we need to move all subsequent elements.
+But this is an array after all; in other words, when inserting a new element, we need to move all the following elements.
 Consequently, the insertion cost is still $\sim n$ in the worst case and $\sim n/2$ on average.

 # Binary search tree